emunozh/mikrosim/README.rst

    The micro census survey can be downloaded from the research data center [#]_ also maintain by the Federal Statistics Bureau of Germany.
-This data set can be downloaded in different file formats, we will use the `*.csv` file format.
+This data set can be downloaded in different file formats, I will use the `*.csv` file format.

 4. The Federal Statistics Bureau also provides a shape file `*.shp` for the